fsmalkin/llm-doc-highlighting/docs/pipeline.md

   - `start_token` / `end_token` (inclusive), plus
   - `start_text` / `end_text` guard tokens, plus
   - `substr` (verbatim span text).
-- We validate and (optionally) snap spans using guard tokens, then map spans → `word_ids` → geometry.
+- We validate and (optionally) snap spans using guard tokens, then map spans -> `word_ids` -> geometry.

 Deterministic fallback:
 - When the LLM is unavailable (no key) or returns invalid spans, fall back to exact substring matching on line text and map to a contiguous token window when possible.

+## Next experiment: two-pass resolver

+See `docs/next-steps.md` for a proposal to reduce token cost by running:
+- Pass 1 (coarse): locate a relevant region without word-level token markup
+- Pass 2 (fine): produce strict `start_token`/`end_token` spans only inside that region